 If, after republication of the EUTM application in Part A.2 of the Bulletin due to a mistake by the Office, a 'first publication opponent' wishes to withdraw its opposition as a consequence of the republication, the proceedings should be closed.
 As the Office made a mistake with the first publication, the opposition fee will be reimbursed.

-- 6.4.2 Refund in view of withdrawals/restrictions of EUTM application - 6.4.2.1 EUTM application withdrawn/restricted before end of cooling-off period
+6.4.2 Refund in view of withdrawals/restrictions of the EUTM application

 Article 6(2), (3), (4) and (5) EUTMDR